Background

 However, we know there may be some families that we don’t have the most up to date information for, or they have moved homes.

-Please check the list of centres below and contact the dedicated advice line on 1800 791 241 (open 7 days a week, 8 am to 9 pm weekdays and 8 am to 5 pm weekends) if you believe your child was at the centre at that time.
+Please check the list of centres above and if you believe your child was at the centre at that time, contact the dedicated advice line on 1800 791 241 (open 7 days a week, 8 am to 9 pm weekdays and 8 am to 5 pm weekends).

-We acknowledge this matter may still be distressing for you and your families and encourage anyone with further health concerns to contact their GP.
+The dedicated advice line is prioritising support for affected families, but we acknowledge this matter may still be distressing for you and we encourage anyone with further health concerns to contact their GP or other available supports.

-There is information further below on available supports and advice on how to speak to young children about this incident available on the Better Health Channel.
+There is further information below about available supports and advice on how to speak to young children about this incident available on the Better Health Channel.

 If you are a staff member at one of the listed childcare centres